-Tradition: Theravada, intensive Vipassana meditation according to Mahasi Sayadaw
+Tradition: Theravada, intensive Vipassana meditation according to Mahasi Sayadaw can be bought in Yangon.

 Lodging: Monks, nuns, men and women are housed separately.
 Lodging is assigned on arrival.
 Rooms are either single or double and are furnished with bed and bedding.
 Toilets and washing facilities are adequate.
 If possible, foreign meditators get a single room.